FAQs

 Q. What should a camper bring to camp?

 A. Most campers will wear a t-shirt and shorts most of the time.
 We urge each camper to have at least one official Greenbrier t-shirt for special occasions.
 For more details, select “Families” on the menu bar and then select “Forms” to find the “What to Bring” list.
-This form will be sent to all families with our mid-April mailing.
+This form will also be sent to all families in mid-April.
 Families should tape this list to the inside of the camper’s trunk lid for easy reference.

 Q. What not to bring?